IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1.md/git-assignment-1.md

-TO delete a file in git
+to delete a file in git
 => rm -rf.git